Saudi pipeline pumping 7 million bpd of oil, bypassing Hormuz, Bloomberg News reports

 Saudi Arabia’s pipeline reroutes 7 million barrels per day to Yanbu, maintaining export flow despite the Strait of Hormuz closure by Middle East conflict.

-- Saudi Arabia's East-West pipeline is operating at its full capacity of 7 million barrels per day to bypass the Strait of Hormuz amid regional disruptions.
+- Saudi Arabia's East-West pipeline is operating at full capacity, pumping 7 million barrels of oil per day to bypass the Strait of Hormuz.

 Over the years, Saudi Arabia has built an alternative route for its oil: not decisive, but credible.
 That's what it is - and why it concerns us